molamil/agent/README.md

 ### Agent.observe()

-Observes every time a given function or method is called, and attaches another function to be executed when that happens.
+Observes every time a given function or method is called, and attaches another function to be executed at the time of the call.
 A hook function can only be added once to a given observed function, subsequent attempts to add the same hook function will be ignored.
 All parameters passed to the original function will also be passed to the hooked functions.

 The supported method signatures are: